coec/journeyman/SECURITY.md

 execution runners, and the systems managed by those runners.
 Security changes must therefore be treated as correctness requirements, not optional hardening.

-Journeyman is currently pre-1.0 software.
-The v1.0 release is gated on the security-readiness work described in `ROADMAP.md` and `docs/security/`.

 ## Security baseline

 Journeyman's application-security verification baseline is OWASP Application